run-ai/docs/docs/admin/integration/jupyterhub.md

 !!!
 Caution
-    Jupyter hub integration does not currently work properly when the Run:AI Project name includes a hyphen ('-').
+    Jupyter hub integration does not currently work properly when the Run:ai Project name includes a hyphen ('-').
 We are working to fix that.